Connor Watson: 2024

 On 16 June, Watson was selected by New South Wales for game two of the 2024 State of Origin series.

 Watson played in both games two and three of the series as New South Wales won the shield 2-1.

 Watson played 21 matches for the Sydney Roosters in the 2024 NRL season as they finished third on the table.
 Watson played in all three finals matches for the club including their preliminary final loss against Melbourne.

 2025

 In round 2 of the 2025 NRL season, Watson scored two tries for the Sydney Roosters in their upset 38-32 victory over Penrith.
 In May, Watson was selected by New South Wales ahead of the 2025 State of Origin series.
 He played in all three games as New South Wales lost the series 2-1.

 Watson played 21 games for the Sydney Roosters in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
 Watson played in the clubs elimination final loss against Cronulla.

+2026

+On 29 May 2026, it was reported that Watson would join the PNG Chiefs in 2028.
+On 2 June, the Dragons announced that Watson would join the Dragons for the 2027 season.
+The PNG Chiefs also officially confirmed the signing of Watson from 2028 until 2029 as the team's third signing.